CartoDB/carto-python/README.md

     pip install cartodb

-Or if you want to use the development version (currently the only one that supports the import API):
+Or if you want to use the development version (currently the only one that supports the Import API):

-    pip install -e git+git://github.com/Vizzuality/cartodb-python.git#egg=cartodb
+    pip install -e git+git://github.com/CartoDB/cartodb-python.git#egg=cartodb

 You might need to install cartodb's dependencies as well: